hsheric0210/IC2EnergyFix/README.md

-# IC2EnergyFix
+# IC2EnergyFix - Tweak your industrialcraft 2!
-Make your industrialcraft 2 more customizable!
+This mod supports you to manipulate many internal features, constants of IC2.
+That's why this mod was made.

 ## Warning!
 Your industrialcraft 2 mod file(jar) should prefixed with 'industrialcraft-2-' to work properly with this mod!